hsf-training/hsf-training-cicd-github/index.md

 Introduction
 ------------

-At CERN, we use GitLab to host our code.
-GitLab is bundled with a built-in CI/CD system that we'll learn how to develop on to make our code robust to errors, preserved, and reproducible.
+GitHub is a version control distributed git platform used for code hosting and collaboration.
+Yet it can be used to automatically run the hosted code on Github's servers via GitHub Actions.
+Actions are workflow automation scripts.
+We'll learn how to develop on to make our code robust to errors, preserved, and reproducible.

 The aim of this module is to:
 - explore what it means to build a CI/CD workflow
-- expand on concepts unique to GitLab's CI/CD which is essential to anyone working in ATLAS
+- guide you through building a CI/CD workflow

 > ## The skills we'll focus on:
 >
 > 1. Making scripts exit correctly
 > 2. Building a CI/CD workflow of unlimited potential
 > 3. Understanding how job runners work (and get access to your clones)
-> 4. The GitLab permissions model
+> 4. The GitHub permissions model
 > 5. Protecting secret information while allowing jobs to run {: .checklist}